c4v4/cft/README.md

 The results for the other datasets can be found in the [`benchmarks`](benchmarks/) directory.

+## Python Bindings

+The project also provides Python bindings with a simplified interface for quick usage.
+While you can also access much of the C++-interface directly, the primary purpose is to provide a point and shoot interface for the algorithm.
+You can find more details in the separate [README](README.py.md).

 ## Coding Style

 Regarding the source code, here you can find the general set of rules that we try to enforce.
 Since this is a project we work on in our free time, we haven't been afraid to experiment with simple rules and convention that we adjusted along the way when we felt something wasn't working for us.